awojdyla89/Simon/README.md

 - CSS

 ## Getting Started
-- When clicking on the [link] you will be prompted to add your name.
-- Press the "start" button to begin game play
+- Press the "start" button to begin game play.
-- When you lose you will be prompted with what level you accomplished
+- When you lose you will be prompted with what level you accomplished and your score.
+- The "start" button will hold your current "high score" and reset your "current score".
-- The "reset" button will reset the game name and statistics.
+- The "reset" button will restart the game with 0 for "high score" and "current score".

 ## Next Steps
+1. Create a 'player name' field with input functionality.
+2. Add sound to the Simon buttons.
+3. Create a menu which allows a player to choose different sound themes.
+4. Create different levels of difficulty.